top of page

 This approach has clear parallels with the criteria for assessing risks.

-Risk in MedTech
+Risk in MedTech; Clinical Benefit

 It can be assumed that many manufacturers of medical devices have not yet evaluated the assessment of "clinical benefit" according to these criteria.
-The value of the "clinical benefit" for the traceability of the acceptance of risks is still largely underestimated.

-Bernhard Lindner | SIFo Medical
+Bernhard Lindner | SIFo Medical | Risk Management Expert Medical Devices

 Author: Bernhard Lindner, MSc